A 3-Day Epic Wicklow Road Trip Itinerary

 June Blake's Garden, County Wicklow

 I hope this three-day Wicklow road trip itinerary will help you make the most of your time on the east coast of Ireland.
 Feel free to adapt this itinerary to your interests and the time you have available.
 You might not want to stop everywhere and take a slower pace.
-County Wicklow is also ideal for day trips from Dublin; check out this guide to the best places to visit in Wicklow for more details.
+Like County Wicklow, the Boyne Valley is very accessible from Dublin, and I can’t recommend it enough.
+With a history going back to the Neolithic period, the Boyne Valley offers plenty of heritage sites to visit.

 Disclaimer: This post may contain affiliate links.
 If you click on a link, I earn a little money at no extra cost to you.